-Lulworth and Winfrith CE VC Primary School is a highly inclusive school.
+Lulworth and Winfrith CE Primary School is a highly inclusive school.
 All members of staff and governors are committed to meeting the pastoral, social and academic needs of all pupils in our school, to ensure every child achieves their full potential.

 The Pupil Premium is a grant given to schools to enable them to fully meet the needs of children who are considered 'socially disadvantaged'.